 British Insect Recycled Greetings Cards

 Heather Scott Design offers lovely British Insects’ Recycled Greetings Cards.
 These are ideal to buy in a budget pack, there are 8 to choose from, so you’ll always have one on hand to send to someone you love.
+The cards feature illustrations like beautiful butterflies with tortoiseshell wings.
+Left blank for your own message, sent in recycled envelope and packaging.

 As well as being beautifully illustrated with observations from the garden, they are printed on recycled card, and sent in recycled packaging.
 Blank for message.